DBaku/completenxtlvrtl/README.md

 Security Implementation: Proper authentication and authorization Responsive Design: Works seamlessly across devices This is genuinely a production-worthy application that could serve as a real art gallery website.
 The attention to detail in both functionality and design is impressive, and the code architecture supports scalability and maintainability.

+## Problem after 1 week supabase is auto-removed .....(WTF...!)

+I can see the error is caused by missing Supabase environment variables.
+The application is trying to access VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY but they're not defined.

+Add missing Supabase environment variables

+  - create .env

+I've created a .env file with the required Supabase environment variables.
+You'll need to replace the placeholder values with your actual Supabase project URL and anonymous key from your Supabase dashboard.

+### To get these values:

+  Go to your Supabase project dashboard
+  Navigate to Settings → API
+  Copy your Project URL and paste it as the value for VITE_SUPABASE_URL Copy your anon/public key and paste it as the value for VITE_SUPABASE_ANON_KEY After updating the values, restart your development server for the changes to take effect.